iakdeniz64/imagined-ai/README.md

 # imagined-ai
-Remake your favorite scene using GenAI.
+Remake your favorite scenes using AI.